msiemens/PyGitUp/README.md

-py-git-up
+PyGitUp
 =========

-Py-git-up is a Python implementation of the great aanand/git-up/.
+PyGitUp is a Python implementation of the great [aanand/git-up/](https://github.com/aanand/git-up/).
 *(more README will come soom)*

 Development state